Freedomnet2000/events-microservice/README.md

 ```

 # DB connection setup:
-Replace the content of the file \config\PostgresqlConnect.php at every service
+Replace the content of the file,

+'Service_Root_Dir'\config\PostgresqlConnect.php

-with the content that was provided privetly.
+At every service, with the content that was provided privetly.

 # How to run: